List of all U-boats

 3 Nov 1943

-After U-593 sank Mont Viso of convoy KMS-30, she was forced to dive when another ship in the convoy opened fire on her.
-The U-boat then reloaded the torpedo tubes, but 02.30 hrs was located as she was returning to periscope depth by HMS Bryony which was picking up survivors behind the convoy.
+After U-593 sank Mont Viso of convoy KMS 30, she was forced to dive when another ship in the convoy opened fire on her.
+The U-boat then reloaded the torpedo tubes, but was located at 02.30 hrs on returning to periscope depth by HMS Bryony, collecting survivors astern of the convoy.
 The corvette immediately dropped eight well-aimed depth charges and was shortly thereafter joined in the hunt by HMS Haydon.
-However, they could not regain contact and soon rejoined the convoy.
-U-593 inadvertently fell to a depth of 220m and was later forced to break off the patrol due to leaks and problems with the torpedo tubes.
+They were unable to regain contact and soon rejoined the convoy.
+U-593 inadvertently plunged to a depth of 220m (722ft) and was later forced to break off the patrol due to leaks and problems with the torpedo tubes.
 (Sources: KTB U-593/ADM 199-976)

 13 Dec 1943

-00.30 hrs, Mediterranean, northeast of Bone, North Africa: the boat was attacked by Wellington bomber MP816 (RAF Sqdn 36/B, pilot F/O C.F.
+00.30 hrs, Mediterranean, NE of Bougie, Algeria: the boat was attacked by Wellington aircraft MP816 (36 Sqn RAF/B, pilot F/O C.F.
 Parker) during the Swamp operation that followed the sinking of HMS Tynedale and HMS Holcombe by U-593 on 12 December.
 The aircraft approached the U-boat after radar contact but the Leigh Light failed and it was hit in the port wing and tailplane by very accurate AA fire.
 The tail gunner fired 600 rounds at U-593 and a sighting report was made that led to her sinking by the US destroyer USS Wainwright and the British escort destroyer HMS Calpe.
 The damaged Wellington landed safely at Bone.
 (Sources: Franks/Zimmerman)

 7 recorded attacks on this boat.